 Mobile app advertising in AdWords is getting more sophisticated by the day.
 Recently, Google announced several additional features to help those marketing apps.

 With AdWords, you can promote your app on a pay per click ad basis to very targeted audiences.
 Apps for Android apps will only appear on Android devices and iTunes apps will only show on devices with iOS.
 If someone is searching Google on their phone for a recipe, for instance, you can have an ad for your recipe app right there ready for download.
-If your app might be relevant to a local audience, you can set geotargets to focus ads for those, for example, just in the Orange County, Calif., AdWords_App_Marketingarea.
+If your app might be relevant to a local audience, you can set geotargets to focus ads for those, for example, just in the Orange County, Calif., area.
 The more relevant and targeted you can get, the better the results.

 Now, Google is allowing for even deeper, better ad targeting.
 For example, if you are someone who frequently exercises and use an app that measures how far you run, you might see an ad for an app that measures food calories.
 Advertisers can now take advantage of different pools of relevant traffic beyond just search results.